Okimoka/console.image/README.md

 offsets default to 0

 Supports transparency too.
 Dimensions seem to be very limited, varies on the image, but it cuts of after a certain width/height.
+Also, the image is often stretched.

 ![Alt text](http://i.imgur.com/x7vGQOI.jpg)
 It *kinda* works